esimov/pigo-face-tracking/README.md

 [![CI](https://github.com/esimov/pigo-face-tracking/workflows/CI/badge.svg)](https://github.com/esimov/pigo-face-tracking/actions)
 [![License](https://img.shields.io/github/license/esimov/pigo-face-tracking)](https://github.com/esimov/pigo-face-tracking/blob/master/LICENSE)

-This is a real time face tracking application using the [Pigo](https://github.com/esimov/pigo) face detection library to convert the face movements into keyboard actions like <kbd>UP</kbd>, <kbd>DOWN</kbd>, <kbd>LEFT</kbd>, <kbd>RIGHT</kbd>.
+This is a real time face tracking application using the [Pigo](https://github.com/esimov/pigo) face detection library to convert face movements into keyboard actions like <kbd>UP</kbd>, <kbd>DOWN</kbd>, <kbd>LEFT</kbd>, <kbd>RIGHT</kbd>.
 This means you can play games without being physically attached to a keyboard device or you can navigate through your web browser like you would navigate with the arrow keys.

 This is achieved due to the library high performance facial landmark points detection capabilities.
-It proved that out of the supported facial landmark points, the nose (**LP93**) gives the best reference.

 <p align="center"><img src="https://github.com/esimov/pigo-face-tracking/raw/master/capture.gif" alt="Screen capture"/></p>

 ## How does it work?

-The **Pigo** library is capable for high accuracy facial landmark points detection, but out of the existing **15** facial landmark points, it proves that the nose provides the best accuracy for face tracking, so this has been used to track the head movement.
+The **Pigo** library is capable for high accuracy facial landmark points detection, but out of the existing **15** facial landmark points, it proves that the nose (**LP93**) landmark point provides the best accuracy for face tracking, so this has been used to track the head movement.
 Once a head movement is detected a keyboard press event is triggered through the OS system events as you would press the key physically.

 ## Install
 **Notice: at least Go 1.13 is required!**